satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 Also an extremely popular injection attack method, which unlike SQL Injection, targets the **user** rather than the server.
 The ultimate goal of this attack is to execute JS code in the user's browser.

-There are 4 main varieties of this attack:
+There are four main varieties of this attack:

 #### Stored XSS